paintparty/fireworks/README.md

+> [!WARNING]
+>
+> As of November 18, 2024, The DevTools Console Customizer described below has stopped working in Chrome, most likely [due to changes made in Chrome version 130](https://github.com/paintparty/devtools-console-customizer/issues/1).
+Hopefully this can be fixed soon.

 Chrome does not offer direct options in the UI to set the exact background color or font-family of the console in dev tools.
 To make this simple, I created an extension called <a href="https://chromewebstore.google.com/detail/kjkmaoifmppnclfacnmbimcckfgekmod" target="_blank">DevTools Console Customizer</a>, available via <a href="https://chromewebstore.google.com/detail/kjkmaoifmppnclfacnmbimcckfgekmod" target="_blank">The Chrome Web Store</a>.
 The project page is <a href="https://github.com/paintparty/devtools-console-customizer" target="_blank">here</a>.

 After making a change with this extension, you will need to close and reopen DevTools.
 If you are switching from a light to dark theme or vice-versa, remember to also reset the general appearance of DevTools in **Settings** > **Preferences** > **Appearance** > **Theme**, as described above.